dwave-examples/tour-planning/README.md

 A leg's steepness affects cycling: a constraint is set to discourage (soft) or disallow (hard) cycling on legs that exceed half the maximum slope you set.

-Additionally, you can configure your budgets of cost (modes of locomotion vary in price) and time (walking is slower than driving) for the entire tour.

 When you update a tour's legs, toll booths are placed at random on some of the legs.
 These affect driving in a private car (as opposed to taking a bus): the generated CQM sets a hard constraint to not drive on legs with toll booths.

-### Configuring the CQM
+### Configuring the Constraints

-The upper-middle section of the user interface lets you configure the constrained quadratic model used to select the modes of locomotion for each leg of the tour.
+The upper-middle section of the user interface lets you configure the constraints on cost, time, and steepness.

-For the constraints on cost, time, and steepness you can select whether to use hard or soft constraints.
+You can select whether to use hard or soft constraints.
 For soft constraints, you can set a weight and a type of penalty: linear or quadratic.

 ### Submitting the Problem for Solution